Edited by: Stella Shon

 The United Explorer card comes with benefits that will appeal to anyone who likes to fly on United Airlines.
 In addition to a welcome bonus, you’ll be earning United MileagePlus miles with every purchase at the following rates:

 The primary cardholder and a companion traveling on the same reservation will each get 1 free checked bag.
-You’ll also enjoy lounge access with 2 1-time passes to a United Club of your choice and a Global Entry/TSA PreCheck/Nexus application fee credit of up to $100.
+You’ll also enjoy lounge access with 2 1-time passes to a United Club of your choice and a Global Entry, TSA PreCheck, or NEXUS application fee credit.

 The United Quest card provides an elevated experience for United flyers beyond the standard United Explorer card.
 Cardholders enjoy enhanced perks, earnings, and benefits, including: